CarbonROM/charter/device-support-requirements.md

 * All devices MUST assert on known to be working firmware versions if some firmware versions are known to be non-working.
 * A/B devices are exempted from the above rule, and instead must do one of the following:
   * If the device is capable of shipping firmware it MUST do so.
-  * If the device is not capable of shipping firmware (eg. a device with multiple variants supported in one build) the device MUST ensure both slots are on a known good firmware (eg. using the copy-partitions before_lineage_install template on the Wiki).
+  * If the device is not capable of shipping firmware (eg. a device with multiple variants supported in one build) the device MUST ensure both slots are on a known good firmware (eg. using the copy-partitions before_carbon_install template on the Wiki).

 ## exFAT Support

 __LineageOS operates under the assumption that OEM device licensing for exFAT is attached to the device, not software.
-LineageOS will comply with all requests for removal of exFAT support from OEMs, Microsoft or their representatives upon contact to legal@lineageos.org.__
+CarbonROM will comply with all requests for removal of exFAT support from OEMs, Microsoft or their representatives upon contact to legal@carbonrom.org.__

 * All devices with exFAT support on stock MAY support exFAT with (and only with) a kernel based implementation.
-* All devices without exFAT support on stock MUST NOT support exFAT.

 ## Additional Features

 * All devices SHOULD support in-kernel (MDSS, MDNIE or similar) LiveDisplay colour adjustment.
+* All devices with an OLED screen SHOULD support SmartPixels.
+* All devices without an OLED screen MUST NOT support SmartPixels.

 ## Software Deviations

-__Software deviations are defined as exemptions granted for software requirements above that worked in stock, but do not work in LineageOS.__
+__Software deviations are defined as exemptions granted for software requirements above that worked in stock, but do not work in CarbonROM.__

-* All software deviations from other LineageOS devices of the same type MUST be approved by Directors (eg. if one wants to remove Music app, get approval).
+* All software deviations from other CarbonROM devices of the same type MUST be approved by Leads (eg. if one wants to remove Music app, get approval).
-* All software deviations from other LineageOS devices of the same type MUST be reported on the Wiki page for the device, with a user understandable justification.
+* All software deviations from other CarbonROM devices of the same type MUST be reported on the Wiki page for the device, with a user understandable justification.
-* Device maintainers MUST ship Jelly or another LineageOS sourced web browser.
+* Device maintainers MUST ship Jelly or another CarbonROM sourced web browser.

 ## Vendor Images
 * All non-A/B devices relying on an OEM provided vendor partition must assert vendor image versions at flash-time.